Big-Life-Lab/PHES-ODM/metadata.md

 -   **storageTempC**: Temperature that the sample is stored at in Celsius.

 -   **qualityFlag**: Does the reporter suspect the sample having some quality issues?
 (Boolean)

 -   **notes**: Any additional notes.

+## ContextualMeasurement (ContextualMeasurement.csv) <span id="ContextualMeasurement"><span>

+All sorts of measurements that are not performed on the wastewater sample but might provide additional context necessary for the interpretation of the results.

+-   **ID**: (Primary Key) Unique identifier for each contextual measurement.

+-   **Site.ID**: (Foreign Key) Links with the Site table to describe the location of measurement.

+-   **dateTime**: The date and time the measurement was performed.

+-   **type**: The type of measurement that was performed

+    -   `envTemperature`: Environmental temperature.
+    -   `envRainfall`: Amount of precipitation in the form of rain.
+    -   `envSnowFall`: Amount of precipitation in the form of snow.
+    -   `envSnowDepth`: Total depth of snow on the ground.
+    -   `wwFlow`: Flow of wastewater.
+    -   `wwTemp`: Temperature of the wastewater.
+    -   `wwpH`: pH of the wastewater.
+    -   `wwConductivity`: Conductivity of the wastewater.
+    -   `wwTurbidity`: Turbidity of the wastewater.
+    -   `wwTSS`: Total suspended solids concentration of the wastewater.
+    -   `wwCOD`: Chemical oxygen demand of the wastewater.
+    -   `other`: An other type of measurement.
+Add description to `typeOther`.

+-   **typeOther**: Description of the measurement in case it is not listed in `type`.

+-   **typeDescription**: Additional information on the performed measurement.

+-   **instrumentName**:	Name of the instrument used to perform the measurement.

+-   **instrumentType**:	Type of instrument used to perform the measurement.

+    -   `online`: An online sensor.
+    -   `lab`: Offline laboratory analysis.
+    -   `handheld`: A handheld measurement analyzer.
+    -   `atlineAnalyzer`: An atline analyzer with sampler.
+    -   `other`: An other type of measurement instrument.
+Add description to `instrumentTypeOther`.

+-   **instrumentTypeOther**: Description of the instrument in case it is not listed in `instrumentType`.

+-   **aggregation**: When reporting an aggregate measurement, this field describes the method used.

+    -   `single`: This value is not an aggregate measurement in any way (ie. not a `mean`, `median`, `geoMean` or any other).
+    -   `mean`: Arithmetic mean
+    -   `meanNormal`: Arithmetic mean, normalized
+    -   `geoMean`: Geometric mean
+    -   `geoMeanNormal`: Geometric mean, normalized
+    -   `median`: Median
+    -   `rangeLowestValue`: Lowest value in a range of values
+    -   `rangeHighestValue`: Highest value in a range of values
+    -   `sd`: Standard deviation
+    -   `sdNormal`: Standard deviation, normalized
+    -   `other`: Other aggregation method.
+Add description to `aggregationOther`

+-   **aggregationOther**: Description for other type of aggregation not listed in `aggregation`.

+-   **aggregationDescription**:	Information on OR reference to which measurements that were included to calculate the aggregated measurement that is being reported.

+-   **value**: The actual value that is being reported for this measurement.

+-   **unit**: The engineering unit of the measurement.

+-   **qualityFlag**: Does the reporter suspect quality issues with the value of this measurement?
+(Boolean)

+-   **notes**: Any additional notes.